The knock on my door is so soft that I almost doubt I heard it.

 “A rare gift, that,” she says, turning back to me.
 “Once upon a time, dead spirits spoke to him through that harp.
 I thought his skill would transfer after death, but alas, it did not.
 Only his mother speaks to him since he was made mine; no other spirits bother.”

 You are in danger! clangs my subconscious warning system.
-“This strikes me as the type of thing one tells a person whom one does not intend to release.”
+“This strikes me as the type of information one tells a person whom one does not intend to release.”

 She laughs, and it marks me as well, cracks my fortitude, sends shards of glass twinkling down and temporarily blinding my thoughts.
 Her beauty is daggers.